MattisLind/SMD-emulator/README.md

 SMD-emulator
 ============

+This project has been deemed not feasible, but still keep it here since it contain valuable information.

 SMD emulator using SD card

 This project aim to create an SMD disk drive emulator that uses a SD card as storage.
 It is supposed to be used with a [Emulex UD33 Unibus SMD controller](http://bitsavers.informatik.uni-stuttgart.de/pdf/emulex/UD3351002-G_UD33_Sep90.pdf) or the [Norsk Data ND-10/S system](http://www.datormuseum.se/computers/others/nord-10-s) and the [controller](https://dl.dropboxusercontent.com/u/96935524/Datormusuem/ND-11013-01A-EN.pdf) it uses.
 The soluton would be based on a STM32 family chip and some logic and line drivers and receivers.